Skip to main content

 Fosteau Castle, locally known as Château du Fosteau, lies in the town of Leers-et-Fosteau, in the province of Hainaut in the Wallonia region in Belgium.

 The oldest parts of Fosteau Castle date back to the late 14th century.
-At that time the castle was a rectangular moated and fortified mansion and was owned by a Simon or Wauthier de Semonsies, a local lord.
-His eldest daughter, Jeanne, married Jean I de Sars probably just before 1400.
-Four generations of Knights of Sars succeeded each other here.
+At that time, the castle was a rectangular, moated, and fortified mansion owned by a Simon or Wauthier de Semonsies, a local lord.
+His eldest daughter, Jeanne, married Jean I de Sars, probably just before 1400.
+Four generations of Knights of Sars succeeded here.

-In the middle of the 16th century Fosteau Castle passed to a Louis de Zwenne, through marriage.
-In 1599, his son, Pierre, was forced to sell the castle due to financial difficulties.
-By that time the castle was in a dilapidated state.
-It was bought by Nicolas de Marotte who restored and enlarged the castle.
-One of the things he did was adding the extra floor out of brick on top of the earlier mansion.
+In the mid-16th century, Fosteau Castle passed to Louis de Zwenne through marriage.
+In 1599, his son Pierre was forced to sell the castle due to financial difficulties.
+By then, the castle was in a dilapidated state.
+Nicolas de Marotte bought it, restored it, and expanded it.
+One of his additions was an extra brick floor on top of the earlier mansion.

-During the 17th century the castle passed to an Andrien Jamblines through marriage.
+During the 17th century, the castle came to Andrien Jamblines through marriage.
 His great-great-grandson, Adolphe d'Aoust, inherited Fosteau Castle in 1794.
-Earlier during the 18th century a new wing had been added to the castle giving it a U-shaped ground plan.
+Earlier during the 18th century, a new wing was added, giving the castle a U-shaped ground plan.

-In 1854, Fosteau Castle fell to the nephew of Adolphe, Jules-Edmond, Marquess of Aoust, whose daughter Hélène, married Henri Marie de Robin de Barbantane.
-During the 19th and 20th century the Barbantane family remodeled the castle several times and they added a second farmyard.
+In 1854, the castle was inherited by Adolphe's nephew, Jules-Edmond, Marquess of Aoust, whose daughter Hélène married Henri Marie de Robin de Barbantane.
+Throughout the 19th and 20th centuries, the Barbantane family remodeled the castle several times and added a second farmyard.

-One of their descendants, Roseline de Robin de Barbantane, the wife of Baron Albert le Guay, lived in the castle until 1981.
-Then it was sold to its present owners, the Van Hoonacker family.
-They also restored the castle.
+One of their descendants, Roseline de Robin de Barbantane, wife of Baron Albert le Guay, lived in the castle until 1981.
+It was then sold to its current owners, the Van Hoonacker family, who also restored it.

-At present Fosteau Castle is private property but it can be visited for a small fee.
-A nice rural castle.
+Today, Fosteau Castle is private property, but it can sometimes be visited for a small fee.
+A charming rural castle.

 Gallery